HunterBaines/sudb/README.md

 Importing
 ---------
-To enter lines manually via stdin, invoke sudb without any import option (e.g., `--lines`, `--file`, or `--random`).
+To enter lines manually via stdin, invoke sudb without an import option (e.g., `--lines`, `--file`, or `--random`).
 Each puzzle entered this way should specify one row of the puzzle per line with 0 or any non-numeric, non-whitespace character used for blank cells.
 Here is an example using '0'